zopefoundation/ZConfig/doc/zconfig.rst

 </eventlog>
 \end{verbatim}

-Refer to the \module{logging} package documentation for the names available in the message format strings (the \code{format} key in the log handlers).
+Refer to the :mod:`logging` package documentation for the names available in the message format strings (the \code{format} key in the log handlers).
 The date format strings (the \code{dateformat} key in the log handlers) are the same as those accepted by the